apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 ```

 + pluginname\_filefilter
-    - executed while determine which files trigger which tests.
+    - executed while determining which files trigger which tests.
 This function should use `add_test pluginname` to add the plug-in to the test list.

 * pluginname\_compile
     - executed immediately after the actual compilation.
 This step is intended to be used to verify the results and add extra checking of the compile phase and it's stdout/stderr.